 A typical project requires 100 to 110 hours of team meetings.
 On a two-semester schedule, students and volunteers meet one night each week for 2 hours/night.
 On a one-semester schedule, we meet twice each week for 3 hours/night.
 The choice of schedule is up to the students and volunteers, and with school administration approval.
 Selection of the schedule and project are decided during the fall Kickoff meeting held in the Community Room of Poudre Valley REA during the third week in September.
 Please browse the project pages and vote for your favorites and/or suggest a project you would like us to do.

-Your family and friends will be invited to the Kickoff meeting where PME representatives will describe the program, fundraising activities, participation costs, schedule, and projects available for the upcoming school year.
-The meeting takes place the third week in September.
-A specific day and time will be published in the Newsletter.
+Your family and friends are invited to our Kickoff meeting in the Community Room at Poudre Valley REA, where PME representatives will describe the program, fundraising activities, participation costs, schedule, and projects available for the 2017 school year.
+The meeting takes place on Wednesday, September 20, at 7:30 pm.
 REA’s address and map are in the Contact section of this website.

 How to Find Out More

 It’s easy!
 Sign up for our Newsletter to remain fully informed on…

 - Upcoming events, such as fundraising activities and public demos.